-3. Relevant Statewide Goals & Benchmarks for FY 2027 through 2031:
+3. Relevant Statewide Goals & Benchmarks for FY 2026 through 2030:

 - 1. Continuing Education continued enforcement of increased hours required by the legislation which became effective January 1, 2000. - 2.
 Post-Licensing Education continued enforcement of the thirty (30) hour courses for new salespersons and new brokers within their first year of licensure. - 3.
 Reciprocity continued efforts to obtain reciprocity commitments from other states so that Mississippi licensees may obtain licenses in those states without required testing and/or additional education courses.
-No significant expenditure of funds is involved. - 4.
-Computerized testing has been provided by an independent Testing Company (PSI) since September 1, 2010.
+No significant expenditure of funds is involved.

+- 4. Computerized testing has been provided by an independent Testing Company (PSI) since September 1, 2010.
 Examinations are administered at various locations around the state of Mississippi and the United States. - 5.
 Agency oversight will continue.
 In order to benefit the consuming public and assist all licensees, amendments to the current Administrative Rules and Regulations will be made should the need arise.
+A rewrite of the administrative rules will begin in January 2025.
+New administrative rules will be adopted during FY 2026.